evankiely/OpynSpecimen/README.md

 - Upload Classes

 ### Core Functionality
-- The **Settings** class is where all the details of the OpenSpecimen API, and your particular instance of OpenSpecimen, live.
+- The **Settings** class is where all the details of the OpenSpecimen API, and your particular instance(s) of OpenSpecimen, live.
 It forms the basis for the other classes, which inherit their knowledge of the API, etc., from it.
 The intent here is to remove the need for non-technical folks to change things in the core functions of the Translator and Integrations objects.
-This approach does not always lead to the cleanest, most efficient code, but is often better for use in a business environment.
+This approach does not always lead to code that is the cleanest, most efficient, or easiest to read, but is often better for use in a business environment
+- The **Translator** class enables easy, human in the loop transitioning of Collection Protocol Workflows between environments, and a generic Diff Report function to compare Workflows
+- The **Integrations** class provides a robust suite of functions to interface with the OpenSpecimen API, including pulling down internal IDs of Collection Protocols, Forms, Fields, etc., along with upload capabilities for Participants, Visits, Specimens, and those items combined into a "Universal" template, for a single document upload.
+It is designed to be easily extensible, by making the core API requirements, such as getting/renewing tokens, making HTTP requests, etc., easy to access/invoke
+- The **Upload Classes** are a set of Python objects that are used to organize and store information before being serialized to JSON and passed to the API

 ### Class Methods and Attributes